-Very few things are scarier than the thought of having a heart attack, let alone having a heart attack while all alone.
-Once heart attack symptoms start, problems can progress rapidly and you need to react quickly, and being prepared can be the difference between life and death.
+Very few things are scarier than the thought of having a heart attack, especially having one while all alone.
+Once symptoms start, problems can progress rapidly, and you need to react quickly.
+Being prepared can be the difference between life and death.

 Never Miss a Beat!

 Know the Symptoms of a Heart Attack